Information Security Hub

 Multi Factor Authentication (MFA/2 Factor Authentication)

 RWU uses a high-security email login procedure known as 2-factor authentication in an effort to prevent password compromise and improve account security.
-With this procedure you will need to set up a phone to use to authenticate your account.
-The easiest and most flexible option is to use a cell phone, which can provide authentication through a specific Authenticator app, through text message, or through a voice call.
+With this procedure you will need to set up a phone number to authenticate your account.
+The easiest and most flexible option is to use a cell phone, which can provide authentication through a specific authenticator app, through text message, or through a voice call.
 Alternately, you can set up a landline phone (office, home, or other) as a method of authentication.
 However, if a landline is used, you will need to be at that location when you are authenticating your account.

 For more information on 2-factor authentication, click here.